Krishnarohith10/Linear-Regression-Andrew-ng/README.md

 # Linear-Regression-Andrew-ng
-I wrote myself, but with little help of Google.
+I wrote myself, but with little help of google and other programs of this project.